dreambitsfoundation/framework_island_task1/README.md

       "sorting": {"field": "quantity_in_stock", "order": "asc"}
    }
    ```
-   Following is a lost of fiters
+   Following is a list of filters
    ```json
    {
       "filter": [